top of page

 Topics in Veterinary Oncology is an onsite & online congress on Small Animal Clinical Oncology

-Topics in Veterinary Oncology (formerly ONCOlogisch Treffen or the Dutch International
+Topics in Veterinary Oncology (a.k.a.
+ONCOlogisch Treffen or the Dutch International

 Veterinary Oncology Conference) has been organized for the past 20 years